Vyshnavi1215/Java-8-new-features/README.md

 First what is functional Interface -

-This is will have only one abstract method.
+If the interface has only one abstract method then it is called as Functional Interface.

+Example-Runnable and Callable.